pdreker/fritz_exporter/docs/RUNNING.md

 ### Config file

-The default location for the config file is `/app/fritz-exporter.yaml` (`/app` is the working directory of the exporter, so `./fritz-exporter.yaml` will pick up the file.)
+To use the config file you have to specify the the location of the config and mount the appropriate file into the container.
+The location can be specified by using the `--config` parameter.

 ## plain Docker (docker run)